113ll3/Ibmclouddocscli/idt/commands.md

 ## pipeline-get
 {: #pipeline-get}

-View the details of a pipeline.
+View the details of a Classic pipeline.

 ```
 ibmcloud dev pipeline-get [pipelineID] [--output JSON]